josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Installation/Index.md

 ## First Words

-I think every TYPO3 integrator should maintain its own distribution / base.
+My opinion: I think every TYPO3 integrator should maintain its own distribution / base.
 Take your distribution always seriously!
 It makes no sense to over-engineer it, or to add stuff you never need in the real word.
 At least the badest thing would be if you build such distribution once and then you neglect them.
 Then comes the point in a couple of months: It has accumulated a lot of old stuff.

-Really stupid: if you have a lot of old code/integration that does not even work anymore – because you treated it like your toilet brush over the years.
+And really stupid: if you have a lot of old code/integration that does not even work anymore – because you treated it like your toilet brush over the years.

-> **Treat your TYPO3-Distribution like your best friend**
+> Therefore: **Treat your TYPO3-Distribution like your best friend**

+This is also my personal reason, why I don't ship my TYPO3-Distribution as a TYPO3 "distribution" extension.
+Apart from that, the maintenance would be more extensive.

 ## Installation Methods

-My opinion: every integrator/company should maintain his/her own base for TYPO3 projects.
-This is my personal reason, why I don't ship my TYPO3-Distribution as a TYPO3 "distribution" extension.
-For me it's actually an overhead which I don't want maintain.

-**Anyway – here are some options explained to use this TYPO3-Distribution**
+**Here are some options explained to use this TYPO3-Distribution as a Base for your TYPO3 project:**

+# MAMP Pro macOS version

+@TODO

 ---

-# MAMP Pro macOS version

 # WebDevOps TYPO3-docker-boilerplate